MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 Some examples of possible syllables are listed below:

     V       ?       '[word]'
+    CV      ??      '[word]'
     V?      ??      '[word]'
-    CV      ??      '[word]'
+    CAV     ???     '[word]'
     CV?     ???     '[word]'
-    CAV     ???     '[word]'
     CAV?    ????    '[word]'

 #### A.B.C.
 Phonotactic restrictions

-In the onset of a syllable, a second consonant is only permitted if the first has no secondary articulation and is not an alveo-palatal/palatal consonant, nasal, or approximant.
+In the onset of a syllable, a second consonant is only permitted if the first has no secondary articulation and is not an alveo-palatal/palatal consonant, a nasal, or an approximant.
 In addition, there is no contrast between labialized and plain consonants before rounded vowels.
 In the coda, /j/ is only permitted if the preceding vowel is not close. _\[insert a chart to illustrate this more clearly\]_ (?)

 ### A.B.
 Sibilant harmony